2.5 Media Studies Controversies

 Politics and Media Studies

 Media theories and studies afford a variety of perspectives.
 When proponents of a particular view employ those theories and studies, however, they often make oversimplified claims, which can result in contradictions.
-When politicians and others employ media studies to validate a political perspective, this often happens.
+When politicians and others employ media studies to validate a political perspective, this usually happens.

 Media Bias

-Despite questionable use of media research, the outspoken critic of violent video games and now-disbarred lawyer Jack Thompson has made claims against the genre while referencing large amounts of additional research in this field.
-In an interview with CBS News, Thompson stated that “hundreds of studies” existed that proved the link between violent video games and real violence.
+For instance, former lawyer Jack Thompson said in an interview with CBS News that “hundreds of studies” existed that proved the link between violent video games and real violence.
 Later in the interview, he listed increasing school murder statistics as proof of the effects of violent video games (Vitka, 2005).
-In light of the media effects theories elucidated in this chapter, Thompson obviously fabricated the findings of video game–violence research and made claims that no media effects scholar could confidently make.
+In light of the media effects theories elucidated in this chapter, Thompson fabricated the findings of video game–violence research and made claims that no media effects scholar could confidently make.
+Thompson’s frivolous use of the legal system to initiate lawsuits against the Grand Theft Auto video game developer, Take-Two Interactive, led to the state of Alabama revoking his license to practice law in 2005.
+In 2008, the Florida Supreme Court disbarred him for life (Hefflinger, 2008).

 Media Consolidation